vfarcic/devops26/manuscript/02-intro.md

 jx console
 ```

-Please login using `admin` as the username and password.
+If you are asked to *pick service to open*, please select `jenkins`, login using `admin` as the username and password, and click the *Blue Ocean* link.
+Otherwise, Jenkins' Blue Ocean screen will open automatically after you login.

 ![Figure 2-1: Jenkins X Console](images/ch02/jx-console-environments.png)